markbirss/lora-ws-raspberry-pi-pico-to-rpi-adapter/README.md

-# Waveshare Raspberry Pi Pico to Raspberry Pi HAT Adapter
+# Waveshare Raspberry Pi Pico to Raspberry Pi HAT Adapter with TXCO
-Waveshare Raspberry Pi Pico to Raspberry Pi HAT Adapter

 adapter to convert a waveshare raspberry pi pico lora to a raspberry pi Hat